AaronPierson/FitOtaku_Old/README.md

 ## Live version

-You can try the live version of the application at https://fit-otaku.herokuapp.com.
+You can try the live version of the application at https://fitotaku.com or https://fitotaku.quest

 ## Technologies Used
 - Laravel
 - Vue.js
 - Pico CSS
 - Chart.js

-## Getting Started
-To get started, clone this repository to your local machine and run the following commands:

-composer install
-npm install
-npm run dev
-php artisan migrate
-php artisan serve

-Then, open your web browser and navigate to http://localhost:8000.

 ## Features
 - Record body weight